Pavonine quetzal: Diet

 Like most quetzals, P. pavoninus is primarily a frugivore.
 A study looking at the stomach contents of nine specimens of this bird found that eight birds had solely eaten various fruits, whereas the other one had consumed a mixture of fruits and arthropods.
 Other researchers observed similar behaviour, classifying them as frugivores.
 In 2007, a short report documented the feeding behaviour of a couple and their newborn.
 About half the juvenile's diet consisted of tree frogs shortly after hatching, while the other half was reserved for variously shaped, sized and coloured fruit.
 Specifically, the tree frogs seemed to belong to two genera only: Hyla and Phyllomedusa, while the fruits came mostly from Lauraceae (near half), followed by Euterpe precatoria (Arecaceae), Iryanthera sp.
 (Myristicaceae), Pouteria sp.
 (Sapotaceae), Guatteria and Unonopsis sp.
 (Annonaceae), and Tetragastris sp.
 (Burseraceae) in decreasing order of importance.
 Over the few weeks it took to fledge the youngling, the parents increased the proportion of fruit in the neonate's diet.

 Vocalisations

 Quetzal vocalizations quite simple in form, loud, and repetitive.
 While a few variations exist on how to spell out the call of pavonine quetzals, their vocalizations resembles a descending whistle (« ew ewwo ewwo ewwo ewwo »), followed by a « chok » note.
 The birds will repeat this call around four times in ten seconds, and composes the bulk of their known vocalizations.
-They also produce an alarm call described as a chattering « wa op-op-op-op », much like that of woodpecker.
+They also produce an alarm call described as a chattering « wa op-op-op-op », much like that of a woodpecker.
 Finally, juveniles are only able to produce a short « ow » call.

 These calls arguably do not vary from one sex to the other, and are especially during mating season.
 For example, males seem to repeatedly call to advertise their location after finding a suitable nesting site.